space88man/todomvc-mithril2/README.md

 The Mithril JS file `js/mithril.js` is taken from `mithril@2.0.3`.

-This repo uses native Javascript modules and downloads the JS files from your webserver without the `.js` suffix; make sure your webserver does suitable URL rewriting.
+This repo uses native Javascript modules and downloads the JS files from your web server without the `.js` suffix; ensure the web server does suitable URL rewriting.

-I.e.,  when js requests `import ... <some_module>`, the browser module loader will do a `GET <some_module>`; if the files on the webserver filesystem actually have the `.js` suffix, then you will need to have a rewrite rule to locate the correct file.
+I.e.,  when Javascript requests `import ... <some_module>`, the browser module loader will do a `GET <some_module>`; if the files on the web server filesystem have the `.js` suffix, then you will need to have a rewrite rule to locate the correct file.
 Native module loading seems to be working with Chrome 77/Firefox 68.

 ## Development with Webpack

+The Javascript files can also be bundled to avoid native module loading.
-Landing page: use `index-dev.html` as the landing page if you are doing development.
+Use `index-dev.html` as the landing page.
+Note that the JS files are still using a global `m` object.

 ```
-# the files in src/ are just copies of the files
+# The files in src/ are just copies of the files js/
-# in js/
-# use this to bundle/avoid using native Javascript modules
+# Use this to bundle or to avoid using native modules

+npm install webpack webpack-cli --save-dev
-webpack src/app.js --output bin/app.js
+node_modules/.bin/webpack src/app.js --output bin/app.js
 ```

 Use your favourite development server (pointing to `index-dev.html`...).

 ## Example lighttpd configuration to serve this repo
 The files can be served directly from this directory.
 Use this to simulate a production webserver apache/nginx etc.

 ```
 # --- cut here ---